On Rigid Origami II: Quadrilateral Creased Papers: Several types of large rigid-foldable quadrilateral creased papers

-This category is formed by stitching \textit{linear units} to generate a row of Kokotsakis quadrilaterals in the transverse direction, and repeating this row in the longitudinal direction.
-A linear unit is the union of two degree-4 single-vertex creased papers sharing two panels (see Figure \ref{fig: general notation}(b)).
-The reason for this name is, for each linear unit we have $\tan \dfrac{\rho_2}{2}=c\tan \dfrac{\rho_5}{2}$ and $\tan \dfrac{\rho_4}{2}=c'\tan \dfrac{\rho_7}{2}$, where $c, c'$ are constants depending on the sector angles.
-There are 5 linear units denoted by types 5.1--5.5, following the notation in Section 3.5 of \cite{izmestiev_classification_2016}, where the relation among sector angles and the value of linear coefficient $c$ are also provided (see Figure \ref{fig: linear units}).
-To allow repeating, $\kappa_1$ and $\kappa_2$ in the linear unit 5.1 should either both be $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both be $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$.
-When stitching linear units to form a row, they should be placed in their \textit{rotated position}, which is orthogonal to the \textit{regular position} shown in Figure \ref{fig: linear units}.

-\begin{defn} \textit{Stitching} a linear unit with another linear unit means these two linear units form a Kokotsakis quadrilateral.
+Before presenting how to construct this type, we introduce \textit{linear units} (figure \ref{fig: kokotsakis sm}(b)) and the \textit{stitching} of linear units.
+Full information of linear units is provided in Type 4 of Section \ref{S-section: s2} of the supplementary material, and different types of linear units are labelled as 4.1(a), 4.1(b), 4.2(a), 4.2(b), 4.3(a), 4.3(b), 4.4(a), 4.4(b) and 4.5. \textit{Stitching} a linear unit with another linear unit means these two linear units form a Kokotsakis quadrilateral.
 They do not share vertices, but the folding angles on the matching creases must be the same.
-Linear unit 1 \textit{can stitch with} linear unit 2 if $\delta_1+\delta_2+\delta_3+\delta_4=2\pi$ and corresponding constants $c_1=c_2'$.
-We say two linear units are stitched in the \textit{linear direction}. \end{defn}
+Linear unit 1 \textit{can stitch with} linear unit 2 if $\delta_1+\delta_2+\delta_3+\delta_4=2\pi$ and corresponding linear coefficients $c_1=c_2$.
+If two linear units are stitched in this way, we say they are stitched along the \textit{linear direction}.